 PANFISH.
 Perfect time of year to go to your favorite pond and load up on bluegill and perch.
 It's great for families and will get kids hooked on fishing.
 Fly-fishing with small poppers will provide some great catches.
 Also, try suspending poppers to catch a few crappie.
+In southeastern CT, good action for White Perch in Savin Lake and good fishing for Calico Bass reported from Avery Pond, Pachaug Pond (near the dam) and Patagansett Lake (deep hole towards the girl scout camp).
 Looking for a new place to fish?
 Check out our interactive mapping application.

-CONNECTICUT RIVER Flows are well above normal levels north of Hartford (currently 25,600 CFS at Thompsonville and rising!)
-There is also a fair amount of large debris moving downstream.
+CONNECTICUT RIVER Flows are well above typical late August levels north of Hartford (currently 16,600 CFS at Thompsonville but beginning to slowly drop).
+There is also some large debris moving downstream.
 LARGEMOUTH BASS has been on and off, with the side channels and coves providing some action.

-SMALLMOUTH BASS fishing in the Windsor-Enfield area has been a bit tough with the higher flows.
-CHANNEL CATFISH/WHITE CATFISH is on fire, especially with 3" sections of eel (even some reports from the Enfield area).
+SMALLMOUTH BASS fishing in the Windsor-Enfield area has been

+a bit tough with the higher flows.
+CHANNEL CATFISH/WHITE CATFISH is on fire, especially with 3" sections of eel in Glastonbury, Salmon River, and even some reports from the Enfield.
 COMMON CARP were providing some steady action, especially in the Haddam/East Haddam area.